Can I Donate Blood?

 - Spent a combined total of 3 months or more in the UK from 1980–1996

-- Spent a combined total of 5 years or more in Europe from 1980 through the present (including any time spent in the UK from 1980–1996)
+- Spent a combined total of 5 years or more in France or Ireland from 1980-2001

 What if you have body piercings or tattoos?